 Our vets understand that a diagnosis of liver cancer for your dog is terrifying.
 However it may not be all bad news depending on the type of liver cancer your dogs has.
-At Carolina Veterinary Specialists in Huntersville, our veterinary oncologist uses advanced diagnostics and treatments to provide the best possible care to pets with cancer.
+At Carolina Veterinary Specialists in Huntersville, our team of veterinary specialists uses advanced diagnostics and treatments to provide the best possible care to sick pets.

 Are all tumors found in a dog's liver cancerous?